 By Natalie Anderson

 The new year is upon us, and, for many people, that means that it’s time for new year’s resolutions.
 By far the most common form of resolution often involves a determination to get fitter in some way.
 However, our obsession with physical fitness is far from a modern phenomenon.
-In looking back to the early modern period, we find that people were attempting to achieve physical perfection in 1518 just as they will be in 2018.
+In looking back to the early modern period, we find that people were attempting to achieve physical perfection in 1518 just as they will be today.

 The early modern fad for physical training was born, in part, from the rise of Humanism.
 Humanism emphasised looking to the classical Greek and Roman models for higher learning, a new study and appreciation of history, and also elevated physical pursuits to stand alongside academic.
 This new form of study became known as the “liberal arts” and was defined by the Humanist educator and author Petrus Paulus Vergerius thusly: “We call those studies liberal which are worthy of a free man; […] that education which calls forth, trains and develops those highest gifts of body and of mind which ennoble men, and which are rightly judged to rank next in dignity to virtue only.”